Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Prerequisites

 \subsection{Wideband Channel Model}

 \revision{ In wideband MIMO multicarrier systems, the FD channel matrices~$\bHfreq$, $\omega=0,\ldots,W-1$, are directly related to the time-domain (TD) matrices~$\bHtime\in\complexset^{B\times U}$, where $\ell=0,\ldots,W-1$ are the channel ``taps'' in the TD.
-We first introduce the model used to characterize the presence of antenna correlation at the BS side\footnote{In massive MU-MIMO systems, the users are likely to be uncorrelated as they are spatially well-separated over potentially large cells; in contrast, the antennas at the BS are typically confined to a comparably small area, which increases the potential for receive-side correlation.} which occurs in the TD.
+We first introduce the model used to characterize the presence of antenna correlation at the BS side\footnote{In massive MU-MIMO systems, the UEs signals are likely uncorrelated as they are spatially well-separated over potentially large cells or UE scheduling avoids correlated UEs; in contrast, the antennas at the BS are typically confined to a small area, which increases the potential for receive-side correlation.} which occurs in the TD.
 Specifically, we use the standard correlation model from \cite{paulraj03} and express the $\ell$th TD channel matrix as follows: